AaronBalint/betaflight/README.md

 - On first use set conservative values for gps_rescue_throttle_max  (less than 100 from the hover point) and set gps_rescue_angle to no more than 30 degrees.
 - Make sure gps_rescue_throttle_hover is set accurately.
 - Align the front of the craft towards North before connecting the battery.
-- Keep the throttle towards the low position when launching a flight plan near the home position.
+- Keep the throttle towards the low position when launching a flight plan near the home location.

 **Configuration settings (CLI):**